Events & Experiences

 Callicoma Hill is more than just a peaceful getaway.
 You can enjoy a range of nature-based activities on the land and the forests nearby.

-- Bush walking – experience some of the best walks in the Hunter Valley nearby.
+- Bush walking – either stroll on one of our property forest paths or experience some of the best walks in the Hunter Valley in nearby Mount Royal National Park.

 - Mountain biking – ride a challenging 30 km loop ride through Mount Royal National Park.